 4. I’ve found an internship, now what?

-Congratulations on landing your internship.
-The next step is to download the internship agreement form at https://openlab.citytech.cuny.edu/comd4900internship/syllabus/ and fill it out and submit it to the department’s assistants in the main office on the 11th floor.
-You should keep a copy of it for your records (a photo of it on the iPhone will do).
+Congratulations on landing your internship!
+The next step is to download the CUNY internship agreement form at https://openlab.citytech.cuny.edu/comd4900internship/syllabus/ and fill it out and submit it to the department’s internship course coordinator via email .
+You should keep a copy of it for your records .
 You should also download the timesheet for your supervisor at the internship and also the supervisor evaluation sheet.
 The timesheet should be signed weekly by your supervisor.
-We have issues later on when a weekly signature is not completed of a discrepancy between the hours the intern thought they were working and what the internship supervisor was prepared to sign off on.
+We may have issues later on when a weekly signature is not completed of a discrepancy between the hours the intern thought they were working and what the internship supervisor was prepared to sign off on.
 To avoid this situation, have it signed weekly.
-If you submit your internship agreement BEFORE the first day of classes, you will then simply turn up to your first class for your section. .
+If you submit your CUNY internship agreement BEFORE the first day of classes, you will also submit the agreement to your COMD 4900 Internship instructor on the first day of classes.
 Interns are not permitted to submit two internship agreements from different employers to the internship instructor for any section of COMD 4900.
 The idea is that once you commit to one employer for those 120 hours, you complete them.
 If, for some unforeseen reason, you can’t complete those hours, you need to formally give notice via email to your internship site supervisor, and your internship instructor should be copied on that email.
 You thank the supervisor for their time and can work with your internship instructor on the wording of this email.

 5. I don’t have an internship entering the class.
 What do I do?